Bulletin – July 2008 Commodity Prices and Macroeconomic Policy: An Australian Perspective

 In the meantime, expectations of inflation are going to be important.
 In the final analysis, the important question is not what ‘special factors’ might have pushed up particular CPI elements in this country or that, but whether the populations of our various countries have confidence in inflation declining again once the shocks have passed.
 Sustaining that confidence is our task.

-commodity prices associated with the beginning of the Korean War had
+associated with the beginning of the Korean War had significantly strengthened

-with strong capital inflows and speculation of a revaluation, led
+events, in concert with strong capital inflows and speculation of a revaluation,

-Canadian authorities to become increasingly concerned about the
+led Canadian authorities to become increasingly concerned about the inflationary

-inflationary impact of maintaining a fixed exchange rate.
-Ultimately,
+impact of maintaining a fixed exchange rate.
+Ultimately, the decision was

 Australia's experience was rather different.
 In the early 1950s at the time of the Korean War, the terms of trade rose by about 50 per cent in a single year as wool prices soared.
 With a fixed exchange rate, the rise in export receipts meant an explosion in money and credit, and CPI inflation reached 25 per cent (higher than the peak subsequently reached in the mid 1970s).
 Then the terms of trade reversed, and the economy experienced a significant recession, with inflation falling back to zero within a couple of years.
 The story of the 1970s was better in that the regulated exchange rate was revalued, but somewhat belatedly and in the meantime domestic policies went seriously off track for other reasons.